 Once marketing has done their job, qualified their leads for sales, and your leads have shown the behaviors associated with sales readiness it’s time to bring in the sales team.

-For your sales team, personal selling will deal largely with getting inside your buyer’s head and asking the questions they’re asking themselves.
+For your sales team, personal selling will deal with getting inside your buyer’s head and asking questions they’re asking themselves.
 Some of the fundamental questions a buyer will likely be asking as they vet potential sellers are: